-(PRINCETON, NJ, March 23, 2017) - Bristol-Myers Squibb Company (NYSE: BMY) today announced that the Committee for Medicinal Products for Human Use (CHMP) has recommended the approval of Opdivo as monotherapy for the treatment of squamous cell cancer of the head and neck (SCCHN) in adults progressing on or after platinum-based therapy.
-This CHMP recommendation will now be reviewed by the European Commission (EC), which has the authority to approve medicines for the European Union (EU).
-This is the first CHMP positive opinion to recommend a PD-1 inhibitor for this type of treatment for SCCHN.
-Opdivo is already approved by the EC for six indications in four distinct tumor types.
+(PRINCETON, NJ, April 28, 2017) - Bristol-Myers Squibb Company (NYSE: BMY) today announced that the European Commission (EC) has approved Opdivo (nivolumab) as monotherapy for the treatment of squamous cell cancer of the head and neck (SCCHN) in adults progressing on or after platinum-based therapy.
+Opdivo is the first and only Immuno-Oncology (I-O) treatment that demonstrated in a Phase 3 trial a significant improvement in overall survival (OS) for these patients.